zhongl/scala-with-cats/src/pages/type-classes/given.md

 add
 ```

+The above are the most important points for using clauses and given instances.
+We'll now turn to some of the details of their semantics.

 ### Given Scope and Imports

 Given instances are usually not explicitly passed to using clauses.
-Their whole reason for existence is to get the compiler to do some work for us.
+Their whole reason for existence is to get the compiler to do this for us.
-To ensure our code can be understood, we need to be very clear about which given instances are candidates to be supplied to a using clauses.
+This could make code hard to understand, so we need to be very clear about which given instances are candidates to be supplied to a using clause.
-The **given scope** is all the places that the compiler will look for given instances.
+In this section we'll look at the **given scope**, which is all the places that the compiler will look for given instances, and the special syntax for importing given instances.

 The first rule we should know about the given scope is that it starts at the **call site**, where the method with a using clause is called, not at the **definition site** where the method is defined.
 This means the following code does not compile, because the given instance is not in scope at the call site, even though it is in scope at the definition site.